nightscout/trio-docs/docs/help/faq.md

 ### Do I need to own an Apple computer?

 No, you do not need to own an Apple computer.
-The 'Browser Build' method can be completed on any computer with access to the Internet and GitHub.
-However, if you chose the 'Mac Build' method, while you do not necessarily need to own an Apple computer, you must at least borrow one.
+The "Browser Build" method can be completed on any computer with access to the Internet and GitHub.
+However, if you chose the "Mac Build" method, while you do not necessarily need to own an Apple computer, you must at least borrow one.

 ### How often will I need to access the computer to maintain Trio?

-When you use the 'Browser Build' method, you must access a browser at least once every 90 days to update with the Browser.
+When you use the "Browser Build" method, you must access a browser at least once every 90 days to update with the Browser.
 This is simple enough to do the steps on your phone in just a few minutes.

 When you use Build with Mac: 1.
 When you first build.
 2. Once per year, at the minimum, after that.
 However, if you decide to use a free Apple Developer account, you must rebuild every 7 days.